PKUCSS/PKUCSS.github.io/index.md

 ## Honors

 - Merit Student at Peking University, 2021-2022
-- INDUSTRIAL BANK Scholarship at Peking University, 2021-2022
+- CIB Scholarship at Peking University (sponsered by Chinese Industrial Bank), 2021-2022
 - Award for Scientific Research at Peking University, 2018-2019 and 2019-2020
 - The Third Prize of Peking Univeristy Scholarship, 2019-2020